buehler/mse-master-thesis/sections/05_implementation.md

 ![Trust Zone Bob](diagrams/04_proof_pki_bob.puml){#fig:04_proof_pki_bob}

 The second trust zone, depicted in {@fig:04_proof_pki_bob}, is similar.
 It contains the same elements except for a public gateway since the demo system resides in Docker.
-A real world example would include another gateway that limits the access to other containers in the system.
+A real-world example would include another gateway that limits access to other containers in the system.

 ![Communication between Trust Zones](diagrams/04_proof_communication.puml){#fig:04_proof_communication width="80%"}

 Without a contract, communication as shown in {@fig:04_proof_communication} is not possible.
-The HTTPS / mTLS connection between the two proxies cannot be established since they have totally different root CAs.
-To enable communication between the parties, both proxies must now all public certificates of the involved parties to allow verification of the certificates.
+The HTTPS / mTLS connection between the two proxies cannot be established since they have different root CAs.
+To enable communication between the parties, both proxies must know all public certificates of the involved parties to allow verification of the certificates.
 When the contract is created, the public certificates of both PKIs are inserted and then stored in the contract repository.
 Both contract providers will fetch the contract and deliver the full certificate chain to their respective proxies.
 The proxies can now verify the certificates and establish a connection.

 ![mTLS Connection between Proxies](images/04_proof_tls_handshake.png){#fig:04_proof_tls_handshake}

 To proof that the connection is secured via mTLS, the network traffic of the demo Docker setup was recorded^[With "termshark", a terminal only alternative to Wireshark (<https://github.com/gcla/termshark>)]. {@fig:04_proof_tls_handshake} shows the TLS handshake between the two proxies.
 All other communication is HTTP, while the communication between the proxies is HTTPS.
 We can see that the server does present its own certificate accompanied by the certificate request for the client.
-The client in turn does present its own certificate and then, the connection is established.
+The client in turn does present its own certificate and then the connection is established.